shibaobun/memEx/contributing.md

 ## `MIX_ENV=test`

-In `test` mode (or in the Docker container), Memex will listen for the same environment variables as dev mode, but also include the following at runtime:
+In `test` mode (or in the Docker container), memEx will listen for the same environment variables as dev mode, but also include the following at runtime:

 - `TEST_DATABASE_URL`: REPLACES `DATABASE_URL`.
 Controls the database url to
   connect to.
 Defaults to `ecto://postgres:postgres@localhost/memex_test`.